yaoyao-liu/meta-transfer-learning/README.md

 ├── utils                       # a series of tools used in this repo
 |   ├── misc.py                 # several tools
 |   └── process_csv_results.py  # tools for processing csv files during meta-test
-└── run_experiment.py           # the script to run the whole experiment
+├── main.py                     # the python file with main function and parameter settings └── run_experiment.py           # the script to run the whole experiment
 ```